natemcintosh/gocombinatorics/README.md

 replacement/permutations/ cartesian products every time `go test` is run.

 ---
-### Potential Future Updates
+### Recent Improvements:
-Mimic rust's excellent [itertools](https://github.com/rust-itertools/itertools) library.
-It does not require the use of big Int math, which helps keep it fast, but still doesn't need to worry about integer overflow.
+Now no longer require the use of big Int math, which helps keep it fast, but still doesn't need to worry about integer overflow.